The Library Will Be Closed Today, Friday, December 23rd, Due to the Inclement Weather

-Join us to learn about floral design in fashion with Gayle Stege, the curator of The Decorative Art Center of Ohio's current exhibition, Flower Power: Flora in Fashion.
+Join us to learn about floral design in fashion with Gayle Strege, the curator of The Decorative Art Center of Ohio's current exhibition, Flower Power: Flora in Fashion.
 Flower Power features artifacts from OSU's Historic Costume and Textiles Collection.

 In Person registration is requested.
 Online registration is required to receive the Zoom link.